Code-Institute-Submissions/reaction-game/README.md

 - [WebAim](https://webaim.org/resources/contrastchecker/) Contrast checker

 ### Known bugs
+- Image on landing page is on some screen sizes causing an overflow.
 - On some screen sizes the gameboard is overflowing, placing the target items halfway off the screen.
 This is due to incorrect sized container and 'get bounding client rectangle'.
 - If a player never receives a score the console logs error "currentScore is not defined".